 Likewise, a protest that deliberately blocked people from being able to access medical services and their right to healthcare, could be limited by authorities – even if that protest was peaceful.
 Of course, any action to do so would need to avoid using a disproportionate level of force.
 The onus is on the authorities to find ways to accommodate and enable peaceful protests.

-You can learn about ISHR’s work to promote and protect freedom of expression, association and assembly here.
+You can learn more about ISHR’s work to promote and protect freedom of expression, association and assembly or to end reprisals.